-POL 434 Foundations of Constitutional Law Th ree credit hours
+POL 434 Foundations of Constitutional Law

 This course surveys the historical development of American constitutionalism from its beginnings until 1900.
 Emphasizes the framing of the Constitution and different approaches to its meaning; the origins and rationale of judicial review; evolving doctrines of judicial self-limitation; and early cases on race relations.
-(Offered in alternate years)
+(Offered in alternate years).
+Prerequisite: POL 131.

-POL 435 Civil Rights and Civil Liberties Th
+POL 435 Civil Rights and Civil Liberties